rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 4. **Potential growth servers**: Additional cloud servers are used when additional resources are needed.

-5. **Service network**: The service network is for communication between web instance cloud server and cloud databases, as well as other cloud servers used for potential growth.
+5. **Service network**: The service network is for communication between the web instance cloud server and cloud databases, as well as other cloud servers used for potential growth.

 6. [Rackspace Cloud Databases](http://www.rackspace.com/cloud/public/databases/): Cloud databases with MySQL is an optimized, redundant platform.